altmp/altv-hub/README.md

 If your resource is a tool for working with alt:V. Docker falls under this category.

+### map

+An exterior map that can be loaded into GTA:V.

+### mlo

+An enterable interior that can be loaded into GTA:V.

 ## How to post a resource Tutorial

 [![Tutorial](https://i.imgur.com/VlAvqSU.jpg)](https://www.youtube.com/watch?v=g2HTRdir6qo)